Full Circle (Boyz II Men album)

 Full Circle is the sixth album by American R&B group Boyz II Men.
 It was released by Arista Records on July 23, 2002 in the United States.
-Their only project with Arista, following their departure from Motown Records and the release of previous album Nathan Michael Shawn Wanya through Universal Records, it features the singles "The Color of Love", written by Babyface and "Relax Your Mind" featuring Faith Evans, Full Circle was the last Boyz II Men album to include bass singer Michael McCary.
+Their only project with Arista, following their departure from Motown Records and the release of previous album Nathan Michael Shawn Wanya (2000) through Universal Records, it features the singles "The Color of Love", written by Babyface and "Relax Your Mind" featuring Faith Evans, Full Circle was the last Boyz II Men album to include bass singer Michael McCary.

+The album received mixed reviews, with critics praising Boyz II Men's signature harmonies and ballads while criticizing the album's dated production, inconsistent uptempo tracks, and lack of innovation.
+Commercially, it achieved moderate success, peaking at number 10 on the US Billboard 200, number five on the Top R&B/Hip-Hop Albums chart, and charting within the top 30 in several international markets, ultimately selling 350,000 copies domestically by 2011.
+Full Circle earned Boyz II Men a Soul Train Music Award for R&B/Soul Album Group, Band or Duo.